ietf-gitwg/using-github/draft-ietf-git-using-github.md

 GitHub prominently links to the CONTRIBUTING file on certain pages.
 This file SHOULD be used in preference to the README for information that new contributors need.
-A link to the CONTRIBUTING file from the README is advised.
+The README SHOULD contain a link to the CONTRIBUTING file.

 In addition to Working Group policies, notices on repositories MUST include citations for BCPs 78 and 79 ({{!COPYRIGHT=RFC5378}}, {{!IPR=RFC8179}}) and